mrbusche/backseatfan.com/_posts/2010-03-16-tiger-to-return-to-golf-at-the-masters.md

   </p>

   <p>
-    &#8220;I have undergone almost two months of inpatient therapy and I am continuing my treatment,&#8221; Woods said. &#8220;Although I'm returning to competition, I still have a lot of work to do in my personal life.
+    "I have undergone almost two months of inpatient therapy and I am continuing my treatment," Woods said.
+"Although I'm returning to competition, I still have a lot of work to do in my personal life.
   </p>

   <p>
-    &#8220;When I finally got into a position to think about competitive golf again, it became apparent to me that the Masters would be the earliest I could play.
+    "When I finally got into a position to think about competitive golf again, it became apparent to me that the Masters would be the earliest I could play.
 I called both Joe Lewis and Arnold Palmer and expressed my regrets for not attending the Tavistock Cup and the Arnold Palmer Invitational.
 I again want to thank them both for their support and their understanding.
 Those are fantastic tournaments and I look forward to competing in them again.
   </p>

   <p>
-    &#8220;I would also like to thank the Augusta National members and staff for their support.
-I have deep appreciation for everything that they do to create a wonderful event for the benefit of the game.&#8221;
+    "I would also like to thank the Augusta National members and staff for their support.
+I have deep appreciation for everything that they do to create a wonderful event for the benefit of the game."
   </p>

   <p>